-"(8) (7) This section shall not apply to criminal investigations or investigations relating to the integrity of any officer or employee of the department.

-- "(b) Department responsibilities generally. - "(1) The commissioner shall appoint a Taxpayer Advocate from among the employees of the department.
-This officer shall receive and review inquiries or complaints concerning matters that have been pending before the department for an unreasonable length of time, or matters where the taxpayer has been unable to obtain a reasonable response after several attempts to communicate with the department employee assigned to the taxpayer's case, or his or her immediate superiors.
-In addition, this officer shall review and have the authority to waive a penalty for reasonable cause as provided in subsection (h) of Section 40-2A-11, shall promptly review inquiries concerning release of property levied upon, the erroneous filing of liens, the failure to release a lien for good cause, other matters complained of by a taxpayer or other affected party, or matters referred to him or her by a judge of the Tax Appeals Commission.
-The review process shall include consultation with the taxpayer or his or her authorized representative regarding the background for the inquiry, complaint, or request for waiver of penalty or other relief sought.
-The Taxpayer Advocate shall have no authority nor issue any ruling with regard to any taxes collected by or on behalf of a self-administered county or municipality.
+- "(8) This section shall not apply to criminal investigations or investigations relating to the integrity of any officer or employee of the department. - "(b) Department responsibilities generally. - "(1) The commissioner shall appoint a Taxpayer Advocate from among the employees of the department.
+This officer shall receive and review inquiries or complaints concerning matters that have been pending before the department for an unreasonable length of time, or matters where the taxpayer has been unable to obtain a reasonable response after several attempts to communicate with the 1 department employee assigned to the taxpayer's case, or his or 2 her immediate superiors.
+In addition, this officer shall 3 review and have the authority to waive a penalty for reasonable cause as provided in subsection (h) of Section 5 40-2A-11, shall promptly review inquiries concerning release 6 of property levied upon, the erroneous filing of liens, the 7 failure to release a lien for good cause, other matters 8 complained of by a taxpayer or other affected party, or 9 matters referred to him or her by a judge of the Tax Appeals 10 Commission.
+The review process shall include consultation with 11 the taxpayer or his or her authorized representative, and the 12 self-administered county or municipality, if applicable, 13 regarding the background for the inquiry, complaint, or 14 request for waiver of penalty or other relief sought.
+The 15 Taxpayer Advocate shall have no authority nor issue any ruling 16 with regard to any taxes collected by or on behalf of a 17 self-administered county or municipality.
+18 19 the state, or that a petition for refund was erroneously denied by the department.